 This month we're celebrating Makers and Inventors who have been overlooked or overshadowed in their fields.
-From the Shapiro Library collection you will find resources which highlight these people and their contributions.
+From the Shapiro Library collection, you will find resources that highlight these people and their contributions.
 We encourage you to explore the resources available to you to learn more about any topic.

 Films on Demand featured film: